flathub/sh.fhs.KatawaShoujoReEngineered/README.md

 official translation won’t be far behind.
 The simplified codebase of KS:RE makes creating new translations easier than ever, requiring virtually zero programming knowledge.
 We’re more than willing to port over any finished translation you create and add it to KS:RE- credited to you, of course.

-## Note on controllers support (Steam Deck)

-The game itself have some basic controller support, which I've not tested yet.

-I've tried to make it work out of the box, but flathub don't allow builds with such a permissions to be published.
-You may want to enable access to dbus and input devices for KS:RE using tool like Flatseal.
-You may report your experince with controllers in issues section of this repo.